Quickstart Guide

 This is really beyond the scope of this quick start quide and will get its own one once it becomes mre stable. but basically enter the command

-when ddd starts up you can enter
+ddd --debugger newcdbwhen ddd starts up you can enter

-set target port USB
+set target SL51 set target port USB set target connect file test

 replace test with the name of the file you want to debuf. (the .cdb file minus the extention). you can now run / step through if everything works.
 You can of course replace USB with a comms device if you have an EC2 instead of the EC3.
 Most of the instructions in the sdcc manual regarding sdcdb should be applicable to newcdb.